MTstateIntroStats/IntroStatActivitiesHybrid/_book/08-A17-EDA-categorical.md

 * Download the RScript file for this Activity from D2L

-* Upload and open the file on the server
+* Upload the file to the RStudio server

-the  R script file from D2L
+* Open the RScript file

-* Enter the name of the dataset ("myopia.csv") in line 6

-Highlight and run lines 1--3 to load the packages needed for today's activity.
+Highlight and run lines 1--2 to load the packages needed for today's activity and load the data set.
 Notice the use of the \# symbol in the R script file.
 The \# sign is not part of the R code.
 It is used by these authors to add comments to the R code and explain what each call is telling the program to do.

 R will ignore everything after a \# sign when executing the code.
 Refer to the instructions following the \# sign to understand what you need to enter in the code.